pharo-pkg/pakbot/tutorial/start-a-new-project.md

 Cargo allows you to load project packages directly from a Source Code Management system instead of using the package repository.
 This feature is especialy useful when you are developping a project.
 It may happen that, in development mode, you rely on external packages not yet published to the package repository.
 That's why Cargo propose the `#useSourceRepository:` message, taking a **CGOSourceRepository** as argument.
 All source repositories added will take precedence on the default repository and package metadata will be loaded from the SCM for all the project packages.

-In the following example, we will load *Counter-UI* from GitHub.
-Its dependent *Counter-Core* will also be loaded from GitHub since we added its source repository.
+In the following example, we will load *Counter-UI* from GitHub. *Counter-UI* is a project hosting a package with a small UI that can be used together with the *Counter* project. *Counter-UI* has a *Counter-UI-Spec* package unit depending on *Counter-Core*.
+Loading *Counter-UI* will also be load *Counter-Core* from GitHub since we added its source repository.
 ``` smalltalk
 Cargo new
 	useSourceRepository: (CGOGitRepository repositoryUrl:'git@github.com:demarey/pharo-counter-ui.git');